Fare Share Food Cooperative, Inc. By-Laws

-V. Board of Directors
+Article V. Board of Directors

-- Terms—Each director serves a term of three years.
+Section 5.3 Terms.
+Each director serves a term of three years.
 Terms are staggered, one third of the board (three (3) directors) being elected each year.
 Each term begins on the January 1 following its election.
 If a seat becomes empty, the remaining Directors shall appoint a qualified person to fill the seat for the balance of its term.
 No Director shall serve more than 2 consecutive terms.

 a.
 Establishing all Co-op policies, including personnel, finance, and administrative policies;